kitanovicd/Bridge/README.md

 # Introduction

 This repository contains *BridgeToken* and *BridgePool* smart contracts.
-Both smart contract should be deployed to Ethereum and Binance chains.
-This repository also contains script that should be executed by BRIDGE entity with node.
+Both smart contract should be deployed to Sepolia and Mumbai chains.
+This repository also contains script that should be executed by node.
+This project represents bridge (not production ready) between this two chains.
+After initial mint of token inside deployment transaction, token can not be minter nor burned any more.
+When user wants to bridge tokens from origin to destination chain tokens will be transfered to *BridgePool* smart contract on origin chain and will be transfered from *BridgePool* contract on destination chain to receiving address.
+Bridging is done by node.
+To become node one must stake *BridgeToken* on *BridgePool* contract.

 ## BridgeToken

-Simple *ERC20* token that is mintable and burnable only by *BridgePool* contract.
+Simple *ERC20* token that is initialy minted in deployment transaction.
 Initial supply is minted when smart contract is deployed.
 After initial *BridgePool* contract should maintain the same supply of token by burning bridged amount on origin chain.

 ## BridgePool